1973 at a glance:

 The Revolution of Revelation

-The taboo and terrifying number of 666 — the mark of The Beast was the title and subject matter of a rather obscure LP from the Greek band Aphrodite's Child.
-Most notably, the band's keyboard player and composer would become the now world-famous composer Vangelis.
+The taboo and terrifying number of 666—the mark of The Beast was the title and subject matter of a rather obscure LP from the Greek band Aphrodite's Child.
+This two-record set that focuses on The Bible's Book of Revelation, is most notable for the band's keyboard player and composer that became world-famous composer Vangelis.

-What was most interesting to me about this record was that people were apprehensious toward it.
+What was most interesting to me about this record was that people were so apprehensious toward it.
 Listening to it almost seemed more of a dare than enjoyment.
-But once I'd heard the album enough to where the songs were familiar, then it became a favorite of mine.
+But once I'd heard the album enough to where the songs were familiar, it became a favorite.
 Still, a strange power hovered over this LP, lingering like an invisible force.
-I didn't know it then, but I believe now, that it was the Holy Spirit of God leading us to pay attention to it.
+I didn't know it then, but I believe now, that it was the Holy Spirit urging me to pay attention to it.

 "I've always been mad, I know I've been mad..."

-That's how side one began; a distant heartbeat pulsing an awkward cadence in a background of a cerebral mish-mash of sounds.
+That's how side one began; a distant heartbeat pulsing an awkward cadence in a background of a mish-mash of voices and sounds.
 Each audio loop was sequestered together and edited into an cryptic array of psychological feedback.
 A typical Pink Floyd opening led to a soft crescendo of lap steel guitar and breathy vocals, all of which had an aural effect equivalent to a strong dosage of valium.
-In fact, as the years passed on, future generations were to refer to this record as "Valium on vinyl."
+In fact, among serious listeners, this album was often referred to as "Valium on vinyl."

 No one could have possibly imagined just how far this LP would sky rocket to ever-lasting fame.
 It has sold $45,000,000 copies world wide out-performing The Beatles' "Abbey Road" to which the album nicely compares to in style and quality.
-Even Alan Parsons who co-engineered "Abbey Road" engineered "Dark Side."
+Even Alan Parsons who co-engineered "Abbey Road" took the engineering helm on "Dark Side of the Moon".
 However, the studio execs must've had a clue that it was big as they included a fold out poster with the record.

 There's really nothing new that I can add to the legacy of "Dark Side of the Moon", except for how it impacted my life upon its release in March of 1973.